jindulys/HackerRankSolutions/README.md

     ]
 )
 ```
 Secondly, when you use this module in your source file, you should:

 ```swift
 import HRSwift
 ```
+Then run `swift build`, and `.build/debug/YourModuleName`, Alright, Run!!

 # Contribution Guidelines

 HackerRank lover, swift lover do not hesitate.
 There are tons of unsolved questions.
 If you want to contribute a little bit, please write your own swift solutions then make a pull request.